SorX14/alphaess_modbus/README.md

 Another great resource is https://github.com/dxoverdy/Alpha2MQTT which uses a ESP8266 instead of a Raspberry PI to communicate with the inverter - again - highly recommended.

+https://github.com/scanapi/scanapi for 'helping' with github actions (I used their workflow actions as templates for this project).